ucdavis-bioinformatics-training/2020-mRNA_Seq_Workshop/data_reduction/01-preproc_htstream_mm.md

     * *What is the reduction in adapters found?*

+    * *How could you modify the cleaning pipeline in order to remove the remaining sequences?*

-1. QA/QC Summary of the json files.
+1. QA/QC Summary of the JSON files.

 Finally lets use [MultiQC](https://multiqc.info/) to generate a summary of our output.
 Currently MultiQC support for HTStream is in development by Bradley Jenner, and has not been included in the official MultiQC package.
 If you'd like to try it on your own data, you can find a copy here [https://github.com/bnjenner/MultiQC](https://github.com/bnjenner/MultiQC).